-Friday’s trip to the Oakland Museum of California took participants to the Gallery of California History, where exhibitions told stories of Native People and their histories ‘before the other people came;’ Spanish colonialism; immigration and opportunity during the Gold Rush; and the period of political turmoil, identity politics, and growth of a counterculture that spanned the 1960s to mid-1970s, among others.
+Friday’s trip to the Oakland Museum of California (OMCA) took participants to the Gallery of California History, where exhibitions told stories of Native People and their histories ‘before the other people came;’ Spanish colonialism; immigration and opportunity during the Gold Rush; and the period of political turmoil, identity politics, and growth of a counterculture that spanned the 1960s to mid-1970s.

-Themed ‘Coming to California,’ OMCA’s Gallery of California was designed to emphasize the ways in which waves of immigration have shifted and continue to impact life in the Golden State.
+Themed ‘Coming to California,’ OMCA’s Gallery of California was designed to emphasize the ways that waves of immigration have shifted and continue to impact life in the Golden State.

 After a group debrief and share-out after exploring the gallery, the group sat in on one of the Museum’s newest exhibitions, Question Bridge: Black Males.
 A collection of videos edited to simulate face-to-face conversations, the Question Bridge features a group of over 160 self-identified Black men from across the US answering each other’s questions around family, love, relationships, community, and education with powerful candor.

-From there, participants examined racially charged events of historical significance and contemplated how our country’s deep racial history continues to affect our lives today.
-On the contrary, at least one participant pointed out that in her experience, schools teach racial history as an obstacle from our past not to be examined in the context of the present, adding “Jim Crow never ended.
+From there, participants examined racially charged events of historical significance and contemplated how our country’s deep racial history affects our lives today.
+On the contrary, one participant pointed out that in her experience, schools teach racial history as an obstacle from our past not to be examined in the context of the present, adding “Jim Crow never ended.
 It still presents itself just as strongly, but redesigned.”

-As we passed newly constructed apartment buildings and Ford GoBike docking stations on a one mile walk from the Youth Impact Hub to Oakland City Hall, students agreed that it’s a good thing that people want to move to their hometown, because “Oakland’s a great place,” but that community must come first.
+As we passed newly constructed apartment buildings and Ford GoBike docking stations on a short walk from the seminar space to Oakland City Hall, students agreed that it’s a good thing that people want to move to their hometown, because “Oakland’s a great place,” but that community must come first.

-Back at the Youth Impact Hub, students brainstormed ideas to continue to be the welcoming community that people know and love while doing right by those who have always called Oakland home.
+Back at the Youth Impact Hub, they brainstormed ideas to continue to be the welcoming community that people know and love while doing right by those who have always called Oakland home.

-True to Oakland Mayor Libby Schaaf’s assertion that Oakland’s highest ideals are diversity, inclusion, and compassion for thy neighbor, East Bay high school students made it known at AspenX that they don’t wish to see a new or an old Oakland, but rather one Oakland, unified through equity and justice for all who wish to call their Town home.
+True to Oakland Mayor Libby Schaaf’s assertion that Oakland’s highest ideals are diversity, inclusion, and compassion, East Bay high school students made it clear at AspenX that they don’t wish to see a new or an old Oakland, but one Oakland, unified through equity and justice for all who wish to call their Town home.